Atelier User Guide

 Viewing Storage

-The storage size is shown in the app detail view.
-By default, apps get 1Gi of persistent storage.
+Storage size and disk usage are shown on the Resources tab of the app detail view.
+By default, apps get 1Gi of persistent storage mounted at /data.

 Changing Storage Size

-- In the app detail view, look for the Storage section.
+- On the Resources tab, find the Storage section.

 - Enter the desired size in Gi (e.g.